MojosBeans100/MS3-bike-hire/README.md

 [Back to Table of Contents](#table-of-contents)

-### Error checking
-One of the most important aspects of a booking system is to ensure no double bookings occur.
-For this reason, a number of error-checking measures are provided in the code.

-* The shop owner has the ability to choose a blanket availability to each bike index.
-This allows for, for example,  mechanical problems with bikes thus rendering them unbookable for a few days, or the bike is sold and no longer present in the hire fleet.

-* The code checks the dates in the calendar and returns unavailable bikes for those dates.

-* If a bike is booked, the code removes that bike index from all other bike dictionaries, and appends it to the unavailble bikes list.

-* The code checks and re-checks bikes availability each time the code is run.

-With all these measures, it should not be possible to double book a bike.

 ### Other General Spreadsheet Maintenance
 The bike shop owner will have access to the spreadsheet, to review the calendar.
 It is likely there will be times